Henry C. Fader

-Due to Mr. Fader’s interests in re-admission of patients for acute care hospitals, which is related to the provision of health care to the homeless population, he was asked to apply his expertise as a member of the Medical Standards Development Task Force of the Respite Care Providers’ Network.
-Mr. Fader is active in the American Health Lawyers Association, the National Association of Bond Lawyers and the Healthcare Financial Management Association and the Health Care Leadership Network of the Delaware Valley.
+Due to Mr. Fader’s background in patient readmissions and overutilization of services in acute care hospitals with respect to the homeless and underserved populations, he was asked to participate as a member of the Medical Standards Development Task Force of the Respite Care Providers’ Network (RCPN) in 2012.
+In May 2014 he was elected to a three-year term on RCPN’s Steering Committee, commencing July 1, 2014.
+Mr. Fader is active in the American Health Lawyers Association, the National Association of Bond Lawyers, the Healthcare Financial Management Association and the Health Care Leadership Network of the Delaware Valley.

 A.B.
 University of Rochester

 J.D.
 Syracuse University, Order of the Coif; Symposium Editor, Syracuse Law Review

 Admitted to practice in Pennsylvania and New Jersey